 - (i) There has been an abundance of theoretical and computational work on the generalized lasso and its variants and its special cases.
 Among hundreds, if not thousands, publications on penalized regression in the literature, very few addressed equivariance.
-Exceptions are [36], and [28].
-It is admitted in [36] that their shooting S-estimator fails to meet the regression equivariance.
-[28] asserted that via transformation and re-transformation, their estimator enjoys the three equivariance properties. - (ii) Standardizing y and x columns are common practice in the literature for many computational algorithms for regularized estimators.
+Exceptions are [34], and [26].
+It is admitted in [34] that their shooting S-estimator fails to meet the regression equivariance.
+Via transformation and re-transformation [26] asserted that their estimator enjoys the three equivariance properties. - (ii) Standardizing y and x columns are common practice in the literature for many computational algorithms for regularized estimators.
 This, however, amounts to assuming implicitly that these estimators meet the three equivariance properties.
 Furthermore, centering the observations of y and x might spread the contamination or outlyingness.